 This is a guide explaining the types and categories of flight disruption included in the Air Passenger Protection Regulations.
 These apply to flights to, from and within Canada, including connecting flights.
 In particular, it explains that the causes of flight disruption fall into three categories:

-- situations within the carrier's control;
+- situations within the airline's control;

-- situations outside the carrier's control.
+- situations outside the airline's control.

 It is important that passengers and airlines understand these different categories, because they determine what obligations airlines have towards passengers affected by flight disruptions.
 This guide therefore describes different disruption situations and which category they fall into.
 The guide also discusses considerations when determining the category into which a disruption falls.

 This information is meant to help both airlines and passengers understand what factors the Canadian Transportation Agency (CTA) would consider if a passenger complained to the CTA about a flight disruption.

 Provisions on flight disruption categories can be found in the Canada Transportation Act, section 86.11(1) and the Air Passenger Protection Regulations.
 Annex A highlights key provisions in this area.

 This is not a legal document.
 The explanations and definitions it provides are for general guidance purposes only.
 Types and categories of flight disruptions can be found in the Air Passenger Protection Regulations (APPR) and Annex A of this guide.
 In case of differences between this guide and legislation or regulations, the legislation and regulations prevail.

 In the context of the Air Passenger Protection Regulations, "flight disruption" is the collective term for the following events that prevent passengers from completing their itineraries on time:

 III.
 Airline obligations